yelloowww/liquipedia-convert/README.md

 This starts a web server on localhost, on port 1234 by default (it can be changed with the argument `--port`, e.g. `--port 10000`).

 Open `http://localhost:<port>/` in a web browser to access it.

+### Conversion

+There is an HTML front end available at the /convert endpoint and an equivalent API version at /convert_api, which accepts POST requests with JSON data and returns a JSON response.